40.001: Equal Employment and Educational Opportunity

 University faculty, staff, students, or volunteers may not retaliate against a person who has made a protected disclosure under this policy.

 Discrimination occurs when a person or group of people are denied rights, benefits, equitable treatment, or access to programs or facilities available to all others because of membership in a protected class.
-Members of protected classes have historically been denied access to or are underrepresented in educational and employment opportunities and are protected from discrimination by federal and state civil rights law, or University Policy as listed in Section I, above.
+Members of protected classes have historically been denied access to or are underrepresented in educational and employment opportunities and are protected from discrimination by federal and state civil rights law, or university policy as listed in part (A), of this policy.

-Harassment is defined as conduct that is directed towards a person or a group of persons on the basis of any protected class listed in Section I, above, that is:
+Harassment is defined as conduct that is directed towards a person or a group of persons on the basis of any protected class listed in part (A), of this policy, that is:

 - severe or pervasive enough to create a work or educational environment that a reasonable person would consider intimidating, hostile, or abusive.

-Ohio University's policy on sexual harassment or sexual misconduct is set forth in Policy 03.004.
+Ohio university's policy on sexual misconduct, including sexual harassment, is set forth in policy 03.004.

 - filing a complaint under federal or state law or university policy that prohibits discrimination or harassment;